andrew/ultimate-awesome/README.md

 - [Awesome-Mamba](https://github.com/pengzhangzhi/Awesome-Mamba) - Awesome list of papers that extend Mamba to various applications.
 - [awesome-ros-deliberation](https://github.com/ros-wg-delib/awesome-ros-deliberation) - A curated list of awesome tools and libraries for deliberation in ROS 2.
 - [awesome-temporal](https://github.com/temporalio/awesome-temporal) - A curated list of awesome Temporal libraries and resources.
-- [awesome-ai](https://github.com/cssmagic/awesome-ai) - 收集分享 AI 大型语言模型 (LLM)、AI 辅助编程、AI 绘画等领域的常用资料，探索生成式人工智能的应用与开发。.
 - [awesome-llm-attributions](https://github.com/HITsz-TMG/awesome-llm-attributions) - A Survey of Attributions for Large Language Models.
 - [awesome-space-books](https://github.com/Hunter-Github/awesome-space-books) - A list of space exploration related books (some are online, some are on paper).
 - [awesome-challenges](https://github.com/mauriciovieira/awesome-challenges) - A curated list of algorithmic challenges websites.
 - [awesome-web-development](https://github.com/nepaul/awesome-web-development) - 🧡 A curated list of awesome web development resources.
 - [awesome-priceops](https://github.com/priceops/awesome-priceops) - Links to articles, guides and resources related to software pricing and its implementation.  .
 - [awesome-a11y-vue](https://github.com/vue-a11y/awesome-a11y-vue) - A list of awesome things related to accessibility in Vue.js.
+- [awesome-by-example](https://github.com/b0o/awesome-by-example) - 😎 A curated list of example-based learning resources.
 - [awesome-switch-homebrew](https://github.com/FeralAI/awesome-switch-homebrew) - A curated collection of awesome things related to Nintendo Switch hacking and homebrew.
 - [awesome-collection](https://github.com/flyhigher139/awesome-collection) - Yet another awesome collection.
 - [awesome-developer-first-channels](https://github.com/fmerian/awesome-developer-first-channels) - Hand-picked places to promote your developer-first product.